the episode

 Kimberly Faith: Welcome to the Truth in Love podcast with your host, Kimberly Faith.
 We seek to present God’s timeless truth through the lens of his remarkable love.
 Welcome to Truth in Love, and we are on podcast 8.
 Wow.
 I can’t even believe this.

-And, this is the continuation of the beatitudes series on living your best life, and this is part 6, which we are calling the miracles of mercy.
+And, this is the continuation of the beatitudes series on living your best life, and this is part 6, which we are calling the Miracles of Mercy.
 And we have brought in the queen of mercy, for this podcast, my lovely mother, Lynn McLarty.
 Good morning, mom.
-Good morning.
-And, of course, we always welcome Baghdad who is just a pillar of wisdom in our family and and strength.

-And so we’re gonna jump right into this, this podcast.
-The last podcast, we we talked about hungering and thirsting, after righteousness or the presence of God.
+And so we’re going to jump right into this podcast.
+The last podcast, we talked about hungering and thirsting after righteousness or the presence of God.
 And we kind of left off with this question, and that is, do we know what the blessings of mercy look like?
-And and I confessed that I did not have a clue what this beatitude meant.
+And I confessed that I did not have a clue what this beatitude meant.
 And this is, of course, Matthew chapter 5 verse 7 where Jesus says, blessed are the merciful for they shall obtain mercy.

-And but through studying this podcast, I’ve just I’m amazed at the wisdom of what Jesus is teaching us about the value of mercy and how it grows in awareness of this cycle of mercy that he offers us because of the mercy we’ve received and the mercy we’re able to give by by basically having a heightened awareness of what this mercy looks like and the treasures it produces.
+But through studying this podcast, I’m amazed at the wisdom of what Jesus is teaching us about the value of mercy and how it grows in awareness of this cycle of mercy that he offers us.
+Because of the mercy we’ve received and the mercy we’re able to give by basically having a heightened awareness of what this mercy looks like and the treasures it produces.
 And so we’ve called this podcast the Miracles of Mercy and experiencing the great miracles of mercy.
-So let’s just jump right in, and and and I I really want mom’s, input on this to to tell us, you know, what do you think of when you read this beatitude or when you think about mercy?
+So let’s just jump right in, and I really want mom’s input on this to tell us, you know, what do you think of when you read this beatitude or when you think about mercy?

-Lynn McLarty: Well, I was thinking about this, when Kim asked me to speak on this.
-And, I was thinking about that I have actually received so much mercy in my life.
-I go back to the pat podcast where we shared our testimony of salvation.
+Lynn McLarty: Well, I was thinking about this, when you asked me to speak on this.
+And I was thinking about how I have actually received so much mercy in my life.
+I go back to the podcast where we shared our testimony of salvation.
 And the family that led us to the Lord, and they had these 10 well behaved children, and I had 3 not so well behaved children.
-You could

-Lynn McLarty: We were wild.
-But, and what a light.
+Lynn McLarty: But, and what a light.
 As we would pass their farm, what a light they were.
 It was drawing us, and we didn’t really even know why.
-But, I’m just gonna say that they actually told their children not to ever go back down to the where these, hippies lived in the teepee.
+But, I’m just going to say that they actually told their children not to ever go down to where these hippies lived in the teepee.

 They were warning their children.
-And I and I got to thinking about how God, through his mercy and love for me, drew us to their house by seeing their light, even though they didn’t really want to minister to us because they saw they were fearful of us.
+And I got to thinking about how God, through his mercy and love for me, drew us to their house by seeing their light, even though they didn’t really want to minister to us because they were fearful of us.
 But how God, through his mercy, brought us to their front door, where I accepted Jesus as my savior.
-And, so when I think of mercy, I think about how much mercy I have received from God that, really, it was a miracle that we got saved, because, this family was thinking we were a little scary.
+And, so when I think of mercy, I think about how much mercy I have received from God, that really, it was a miracle that we got saved, because this family was thinking we were a little scary.

-Lynn McLarty: -They’re not gonna listen. -Right.
-Right.
-But really, whether you’re homeless or you’re living in a mansion, You need God’s mercy.
+Lynn McLarty: But really, whether you’re homeless or you’re living in a mansion, You need God’s mercy.

 Lynn McLarty: No. That’s alright.

-Kimberly Faith: I I I I think that, you know, your your point is so well taken and is exactly what Jesus is talking about here.
-We in order to come to Christ for salvation, we learned this in the first beatitude.
+Kimberly Faith: I think that, you know, your point is so well taken and is exactly what Jesus is talking about here.
+In order to come to Christ for salvation, we learned this in the first beatitude.
 We have to be completely broken.
-We have to completely bankrupt.
-We use the the I you know, the the the concept of bankruptcy.
+We have to be completely bankrupt.
+We use the you know, the concept of bankruptcy.

 We have to admit that we’re without any merit on our own and come to Jesus for salvation that way, and then we need to do life that way with him.
-And we if we are not living in this miracle that we’re we’re experiencing mercy every day, it’s not just the mercy we had received for salvation, but it’s all the things that are going right.
-It’s all the things that God has not allowed to go wrong is that continued mercy.
-And, you know, how do we so how do we keep ourselves in this with a strong realization that we are not mercy is not a one off.
+And if we are not living in this miracle that we’re experiencing mercy every day, it’s not just the mercy we had received for salvation, but it’s all the things that are going right.
+It’s all the things that God has not allowed to go wrong.
+It is that continued mercy.
+And, you know, so how do we keep ourselves in this with a strong realization that mercy is not a one off.
 It’s not we’ve arrived.

-John McLarty: Well, I think we can get a perspective from from Jesus.
+John McLarty: Well, I think we can get a perspective from Jesus.
 Mercy involves forgiveness.
-And I was just taken to this, passage out of Matthew 18 when, Peter came to Jesus and said, Lord, how’s off shall I shall my brother sin against me and I forgive him?
+And I was just taken to this passage out of Matthew 18 when Peter came to Jesus and said, Lord, how oft shall my brother sin against me and I forgive him?
 7 times?
 Like, that would really be big of me.

-And Jesus said Jesus said unto him, I say not unto thee until 7 times, but until 70 times 7.
-So Jesus wants to have abundant mercy and one of the and evidenced by forgiveness.
+And Jesus said unto him, I say not unto thee until 7 times, but until 70 times 7.
+So Jesus wants to have abundant mercy and one evidence of that is forgiveness.
 Then he tells the story.
-This is how how not to be merciful.
-Is this it’s a parable and it’s the a king forgave a servant a great debt, tremendous debt.
+This is how not to be merciful.
+It’s a parable.
+A king forgave a servant a great debt, tremendous debt.

 And that’s what we were forgiven.
 When we obtained the mercy of God, we were forgiven the great debt, our sin against the almighty God.
 And then a servant of the servant came and wanted forgiveness for his debt.
 It was just a tiny debt.
 And the servant that was forgiven much wouldn’t forgive the servant a tiny debt.

 Well, word got back to the king that this had happened.
-So the king calls the servant back and says, basically, I’m I’m you’re you’re I’m throwing you in jail till you pay all my debt back.
-Justice.
-It was rough.
-Right.
+So the king calls the servant back and says, basically, I’m throwing you in jail until you pay all my debt back.

-Yeah.
-You wouldn’t forgive yours, you know, your your servant just a little bit, and I forgave you everything.
-So that’s that’s that kind of impacts it’s a perspective of how much mercy we should have towards others is how much mercy did God show us.
+John McLarty: You wouldn’t forgive your servant just a little bit, and I forgave you everything.
+So that’s the kind of impact.
+It’s a perspective of how much mercy we should have towards others, is how much mercy did God show us?

-Kimberly Faith: Mhmm.
+Kimberly Faith: Right.
 You know?
-And and you kinda bring up the interplay between forgiveness and mercy, which are are kinda sister attitudes.
-You know, you have forgiveness is a personal thing.
+And you kind of bring up the interplay between forgiveness and mercy, which are kind of sister attitudes.
+You know, forgiveness is a personal thing.
 I forgive you because I’ve been forgiven, and mercy is withholding the treatment that when you have the right to inflict it.

-Mhmm.
-You know, forgiveness is an individual thing that we do for ourselves.
+Kimberly Faith: You know, forgiveness is an individual thing that we do for ourselves.
 Mercy is something we do for somebody else.
-You know, that the servant in that parable, he could have forgiven the debt and then exercised mercy, which would be not exacting re be exacting repayment, right, which would have been done to him.
-And, you know, I I think that when we to show mercy to somebody else is is it’s even bigger than forgiveness because you can you can say I forgive this person, but then you maybe hold a grudge or which is not forgiveness.
+You know, that the servant in that parable, he could have forgiven the debt and then exercised mercy, which would be exacting repayment, right, which would have been done to him.
+And, you know, I think that when we show mercy to somebody else it’s even bigger than forgiveness because you can say I forgive this person, but then you maybe hold a grudge, which is not forgiveness.

 And like you said, dad, God has completely erased our debt as far as the east is from the west.
-There’s that’s not even we can’t even fathom that distance.
-But when we have a a situation like, if I have a client who owes me money, you know, and I and and the lord lays on my heart, you that person needs that more money more than you do.
-To have mercy is is to affect me materially.
-It’s it’s something I have to decide that’s going to take something away from me.
+There’s that, we can’t even fathom that distance.
+But when we have a situation like, if I have a client who owes me money, you know, and the Lord lays on my heart, that person needs that money more than you do.
+To have mercy is to affect me materially.
+It’s something I have to decide that’s going to take something away from me.

 You know?
 And I say, okay.
 I’m writing this debt off because god laid it on my heart to do this.
 And the only way I really can do that with a complete free heart is to be acknowledging the mercy I’ve received from Christ.